frozen-lab/rta/README.md

 - Disk durability is handled asynchronously by a dedicated background thread.
 - Tail latency may increase if writes overlap with active durability synchronization.

-## Read Operations
+## Reads

-The [`Rta::read`] returns the latest in-mem state.
-By default the read is optimistic and does not guarantee durability at read time.
+The [`Rta::read()`] operation returns the latest available in-memory metadata state.

+The read path is optimistic and does not provide durability guarantees at read time.
+Instead, reads are served directly from the synchronized in-memory cache, avoiding any disk IO overhead.

+#### Guarantees

+Following guarantees are provided,

+- lock-safe concurrent access
+- latest available in-memory metadata view
+- no torn or partially visible updates
+- parallel read operations

+#### Notes

+- Reads are performed entirely from the in-memory cache.
+- No mmap scan or disk synchronization occurs during the read path.
+- Read latency generally remains stable even during background durability synchronization.

 ## Concurrency Model